hubmapconsortium/metadata-schema-mapping/Consolidation/README.md

 ## Challenges

 1. There is a schema field mapping file for each version of a schema.
 Each file shows mappings between a version and the current version, but not between versions.
-2. Some fields were deprecated, so they are not in the final version.
-To show information on all fields, it is necessary to build a list of unique values across all versions of a schema—essentially, to flatten the field to version relationship.
-3. If a field name changed, it is necessary to allow for searching on either name.
+2. If a field name changed, it is necessary to allow for searching on either name.
-4. The value mapping files for each field are flatter than the field mapping file.
-If a field value has been deprecated, the field value's file shows a mapping of null.

 # Solution